startupvictoria/membership-site/README.md

 High Priority:

-* design

-* a blog on /blog (install octopress into /public ?)

 * /committees to showcase the committees

-* /supporters to acknowledge and thank sponsors and corporate members
+* /betterfounder to showcase the Better Founder Groups and their members

-Medium Priority:

-* pdf receipts for membership payment that can be downloaded by members

 * ActiveAdmin datepicker for the starts_at field of /admin/events/new